migrx-io/terraform-aws-mgx/README.md

 # mgx-storage Terraform modules

 Terraform modules to deploy an [mgx-storage](https://migrx.io) cluster on AWS.
-The deployment is composed of three components, each applied as its own Terraform state:
+The deployment is composed of three components:

 | Component | Module | Purpose |
 |-----------|--------|---------|